One Dog At A Time

 Who do you call?

-The Mission of One Dog at a Time ODAAT is to become a not for profit organization dedicated to legally assist animals in need, by working in tandem and cooperatively with Dog Wardens, Humane Officers, local police and State Police to build relationships and solutions with all.
+The Mission of One Dog at a Time ODAAT is a dedication to legally assist animals in need, by working in tandem and cooperatively with Dog Wardens, Humane Officers, local police and State Police to build relationships and solutions with all.
 ODAAT realizes the problems in PA are not going to be fixed overnight, and until the cruelty laws are changed, all groups have to work within the constraints of the laws.
 ODAAT works hand in hand with the people who are able to enforce Humane Laws and assist them with resources and training they so desperately need.
 Asking an untrained police officer to go on a dog call is like asking a rescuer to go on an armed robbery call with a catch pole.

 All of our animals are entered into our online Rescue Program called, RescueGroups.org